lightninglabs/lightning-api/source/rest/index.html.md

 Field | Type | Description
 ----- | ---- | -----------
-incoming | boolean | / The direction within the channel that the htlc was sent amount | int64 | / The total value of the htlc outpoint | string | / The final output to be swept back to the user's wallet maturity_height | int64 | / The next block height at which we can spend the current stage blocks_til_maturity | int32 | * The number of blocks remaining until the current stage can be swept.
+incoming | boolean | / The direction within the channel that the htlc was sent amount | string | / The total value of the htlc outpoint | string | / The final output to be swept back to the user's wallet maturity_height | int64 | / The next block height at which we can spend the current stage blocks_til_maturity | int32 | * The number of blocks remaining until the current stage can be swept.
 Negative values indicate how many blocks have passed since becoming mature.